About Us

 Rineen National School

 More than 13 decades serving the community well and educating the local children.
 From post-famine times, through World War I, the Civil War and World War II our school has survived, and today, it still provides the perfect environment to experience the joys and challenges of moulding and empowering the young minds that pass through its doors.
 Our position is unique in that we are the only facility in the entire community, residing in a town land surrounded by farming activities with neither a church nor a shop.
 As such, we are the heart of the community.
 In recent years there has been an influx of people returning to Rineen.
 Travel weary offspring are returning home to settle down, and visitors from other European countries have decided to make our community their home which has added to the already rich culture of the area.
-This year we have 42 pupils – 16 boys and 26 girls.
-Ms. Nicola Sheehan (Principal) is full-time SEN teacher in the school, Ms. Mary Brown is the junior infants to 2nd class teacher and Mr. Ian Flanagan (Deputy Principal) is the 3rd to 6th class teacher.
+This year we have 40 pupils – 18 boys and 22 girls.
+Ms. Nicola Sheehan (Principal) is the senior room teacher in the school, Ms. Darina Lynch is the junior infants to 2nd class teacher and Mr. Ian Flanagan (Deputy Principal) is the full time Special Education Teacher.

 The Townland